CyVerse-learning-materials/foss/docs/01_intro_open_sci.md

 This also makes teaching Open Science quite challenging- we will cover topics ranging from "soft skills" like project management and internal communications to more technical skills like software management and containers.

-We could probably teach this whole workshop on each single topic, but we clearly don't have the time to do that.

 Instead, we will focus on a higher-level look at the landscape of Open Science and introduce you to a wide variety of skills and concepts with the idea that you can go on to find ways to implement them in your own work.